Project Background

 Project Evolution

-1st Pivot: Approved project didn't give me complete creative freedom
+1st Pivot: Approved project didn't go as planned

 Initially, I had planned to design a website for an existing beverage company, and my professors approved of the project.
 However, mid way through the semester, as I was finishing the website I realized that I didn't have complete creative freedom, which is what I wanted to explore with my senior project.